 Exception.
-If you were exempt as a teacher, trainee, or student for any part of 2 of the 6 prior calendar years, you can exclude days of presence in 2014 as a teacher or trainee only if all four of the following apply.
+If you were exempt as a teacher, trainee, or student for any part of 2 of the 6 prior calendar years, you can exclude days of presence in 2022 as a teacher or trainee only if all four of the following apply.

-1. You were exempt as a teacher, trainee, or student for any part of 3 (or fewer) of the 6 prior calendar years.

-2. A foreign employer paid all your compensation during 2014.

-3. You were present in the United States as a teacher or trainee in any of the 6 prior years.

-4. A foreign employer paid all of your compensation during each of those prior 6 years you were present in the United States as a teacher or trainee.
+- 1. You were exempt as a teacher, trainee, or student for any part of 3 (or fewer) of the 6 prior calendar years. - 2.
+A foreign employer paid all your compensation during 2022. - 3.
+You were present in the United States as a teacher or trainee in any of the 6 prior years. - 4.
+A foreign employer paid all of your compensation during each of those prior 6 years you were present in the United States as a teacher or trainee.

 For more details, see Pub.
+519.

-519, U.S. Tax Guide for Aliens.
-If you meet this exception, you must attach information to verify that a foreign employer paid all the compensation you received in 2014 and all prior years that you were present in the United States as a teacher or trainee.
+If you meet this exception, you must attach information to verify that a foreign employer paid all the compensation you received in 2022 and all prior years that you were present in the United States as a teacher or trainee.